- J.S.D., Yale Law School, 1998

 Before coming to the Law School, Franke was an associate professor at Fordham Law School and the University of Arizona College of Law.
 From 1990 to 1991, she was the executive director of the National Lawyers Guild.
 Prior to that, she worked for the New York City Commission on Human Rights and founded the AIDS and Employment Project.

-- “Dating the State: The Moral Hazards of Winning Gay Rights,” 91 Denver University Law Review 41, 2013
+- "Dating the State: The Moral Hazards of Winning Gay Rights," 44 Columbia Human Rights Law Review 1 (2012)

-- “The Curious Relationship of Marriage and Freedom, in Marriage at a Crossroad,” (with E. Scott and M. Garrison, eds.), 2012
+- "The Curious Relationship of Marriage and Freedom," in Marriage at a Crossroad (E. Scott and M. Garrison eds.
+Cambridge U. Press 2012)

-- “Public Sex, Same-Sex Marriage, and the Afterlife of Homophobia, in Petite Mort: Recollections of a Queer Public,” (Carlos Motta and Joshua Lubin-Levy, eds.), 2011
+- "Public Sex, Same-Sex Marriage, and the Afterlife of Homophobia," in Petite Mort: Recollections of a Queer Public (Carlos Motta & Joshua Lubin-Levy eds.
+2011)

 - "Marriage Is a Mixed Blessing," Op-Ed, New York Times, June 23, 2011